-- Pressure is applied and the mobile phase moves the analyte through the column.
+- The pressure is applied and the mobile phase moves the analyte through the column.
 The separation is accomplished using a column coated with a stationary phase.

 The equilibrium for gas chromatography is partitioning, and the components of the sample will partition (i.e. distribute) between the two phases: the stationary phase and the mobile phase.

-Compounds that have greater affinity for the stationary phase spend more time in the column and thus elute later and have a longer retention time (tR) than samples that have higher affinity for the mobile phase.
+Compounds that have a greater affinity for the stationary phase spend more time in the column and thus elute later and have a longer retention time (Rt) than samples that have a higher affinity for the mobile phase.